-Taliban storm Afghan police compound; 1 police dead
+Taliban storm Afghan police compound, kill 5 police

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

-Taliban spokesman Zabihullah Mujahid has claimed responsibility for the attack in a statement sent to the media.
-Mujahid says fighters are inside the police compound battling police.
+Taliban spokesman Zabihullah Mujahid claimed responsibility for the attack in a statement sent to media.

+One of the explosions was so strong it shattered windows up to 2 kilometers (1.2 miles) from the attack site, said Abdullah Hsrat, spokesman for the provincial governor.

+Meanwhile, in neighboring Logar province, gunmen shot and killed the head of the police’s criminal investigation department, said Salim Saleh, spokesman for provincial governor.
+He said a bodyguard was wounded in the attack late Saturday in Puli Alim, the provincial capital.
+An investigation is underway.